TobikoData/sqlmesh/docs/concepts/models/overview.md

     NOTE: This can only be set for forward-only models.

+### gateway
+:   Specifies the gateway connection to execute this model with the corresponding engine.

+    NOTE: When the gateway isn't specified, the default gateway is used.

 ## Incremental Model Properties

 These properties can be specified in an incremental model's `kind` definition.